nicolsama/nicolsama/README.md

 ### Hello 👋

 My name is Nicole!
-I am a designer/artist turned developer.
+I am an artist turned developer.

 - I’m currently working on a project using Tone.js and learning Python!
 - I’m hoping to start collaborating on open source projects